quru/qis/doc/js_gallery_help.md

 * `params` - An object containing image parameters to apply to every image
 * `viewer` - An object containing options for the main image viewer.
 See the documentation for the HTML5 canvas viewer for the available viewer options.
-* `jsonp` - A boolean determining whether the JSONP method is used to load folder information (instead of standard AJAX/XHR).
-This option is less secure, but is required if your image server has a different host name to your web server.
-Defaults to `true`.

 When providing an array of image objects to display, the following properties are supported for each entry: